ergo-services/ergo/docs/advanced/observer.md

 The tracing page shows distributed traces.
 Traces are collected continuously while Observer is connected, so data is already available when you navigate here.
 For background on how tracing works, see [Distributed Tracing](distributed-tracing.md).

+Because Observer connects to one node at a time, it shows only the observations emitted on that node.
+For complete cross-cluster traces, use [Pulse](../extra-library/applications/pulse.md) with Grafana Tempo or Jaeger.

+### Trace List

 Traces are sorted newest first.
 Each row shows a copyable trace ID, timestamp, root process PID with the root message type, an error icon if any span recorded an error, the span count, a duration bar showing this trace's duration as a proportion of the longest trace in the current scope buffer (red if any span recorded an error), and the total duration.

+The search field filters across trace ID, root process, root message, root node, and within spans across span ID, from, to, message text, and attribute keys and values.
+The Pause button stops the page from accepting new traces until resumed.
+The Clear button removes all collected traces.

+### Waterfall

-Click a row to expand its waterfall.
+Click a trace row to expand its waterfall.
 The waterfall groups all observation points (Sent, Delivered, Processed) for the same message into a single row and arranges rows in a tree by parent-child relationships, with indentation showing the causal chain.

 Each row shows a color-coded kind badge (SEND in blue, CALL in violet, RESP in green, SPAWN in amber, TERM in red), the sender and receiver PIDs with their behavior types, the message type, and a timeline bar.
 The bar renders two phases: a lighter segment for transit time (Sent to Delivered) and a full segment for processing time (Delivered to Processed).
 Three dot markers show the observation points: blue for Sent, green for Delivered, orange for Processed.